 SQL DATETIME explained – An MS SQL primer

 The first concept that requires clarification has to do with how SQL Server stores the different data types.
 To begin with, all date and time-related data types are not stored in any human-readable format.
-In contrast to what some may believe, the data types of this kind are stored either as a set of floats or as a set of integers.
+In contrast to common belief, the data types of this kind are stored either as a set of floats or as a set of integers.
 The exact type being stored has to do with the actual DateTime data type.

 As a baseline for this representation has been set the 1/1/1900 00:00:00.
 Negative numbers represent dates prior to the baseline.

-Regarding the time precision of the DATETIME type, according to the documentation time is set to 0 at midnight and increments by 1 every 0.003333… seconds.
+According to the documentation, the time precision of the DATETIME type is set to 0 at midnight and increments by 1 every 0.003333… seconds.

 Apart from DATETIME, some other data types, including DATETIME2, TIME, and DATE, alternatives to DATETIME, are internally represented a bit differently.